 Hi Friends!
 I hope you are doing fine.
 Today, I am going to give you a detailed Introduction to Arduino Nano.
 We will also discuss Arduino Nano Pinout, datasheet, drivers & applications.
 It is a Microcontroller board developed by arduino.cc and based on Atmega328p / Atmega168.

-Arduino boards are widely used in robotics, embedded systems, automation and electronics projects.
-These boards were initially introduced for the students and non-technical users but nowadays Arduino boards are widely used in industrial projects.
+Arduino boards are widely used in robotics, embedded systems, automation, Internet of Things(IoT) and electronics projects.
+These boards were initially introduced for students and non-technical users but nowadays Arduino boards are widely used in industrial projects.

 Any kind of technical support and help is readily provided by the Arduino community.
 I have also designed this video tutorial on Arduino Nano: